-* 1972, Mexico City
+* 1972, Mexico City.

 The work of Jerónimo López Ramírez, better known as Dr. Lakra, is characterized by irreverent and provocative images that transgress established norms, leaving the viewer teetering between attraction and repulsion.
 While he is best known for his drawings and paintings on appropriated posters, erotic magazines, and postcards, his practice encompasses mural painting, collage and sculpture.
-Through these different mediums he explores his interests in anthropology and ethnography, documenting his fascination with the taboos, fetishes, myths and rituals of different cultures.
+Through these different mediums he explores his interests in anthropology and ethnography, documenting his fascination with the taboos, fetishes, myths, and rituals of different cultures.
 An avid collector of diverse objects, Lakra views the search for materials and images as an essential aspect of his practice.
-His compositions combine historical references and contemporary images, incorporating quotes from popular culture and intermingling them with diverse religious and social iconographies.
-The way he juxtaposes and refashions these various elements reveals a profound understanding of art history, as well as a subversive sense of humor.
+His compositions combine historical references and contemporary images, incorporating quotes from popular culture and intermingling them with religious and social iconographies.
+The way he juxtaposes and refashions these various elements reveals a deep understanding of art history, as well as a subversive sense of humor.
 Dr. Lakra dismantles and subverts dominant ideologies to question what is considered civilized or barbaric, correct or incorrect, “high” or “folk” art.

 Dr. Lakra joined Gabriel Orozco’s workshop Taller de los viernes from 1988 to 1991, where he began exploring painting, drawing, and collage.